kaspar-p/flatnite-bot/README.md

 - Get the bot its very own Surviv.io account so it can stop leeching off of kaspar-p's.
 - Implement a `deregister` command.
 - Use a free database like mongoDB or other in order to separate possible servers, rather than just saving results to the local filesystem
+- Queue requests for a flatnite link while it is working, so that as soon as it is finished working, it can send one without the user needing to re-request a link